proycon/pynlpl/docs/folia.rst

 (to be written still)

-Saerching in a FoLiA document
+Searching in a FoLiA document
 ================================

 (Yet to be written)